 The Path of the Vilna Gaon

 The Vilna Gaon advocated study of the pshat, the literal meaning of the text, and was opposed to the pilpul method of digressive debate.
 He also dealt with textual corrections of rabbinic literature and the Zohar.
 His halakhic rulings, considered original and bold, were often in opposition to the views of the Rishonim, the rules of the Shulḥan Arukh, or accepted custom.
 His rulings were collected by his disciple Rabbi Chaim in the book Ma’aseh Rav, and greatly influenced the customs of the Lithuanian yeshivas.
 Besides Torah study, the Vilna Gaon also studied the natural sciences and mathematics, which he considered important for understanding the Torah.
 He even wrote a book on mathematics and astronomy.
-On the other hand, he vehemently opposed the study of philosophy.

 The GRA attempted to immigrate to the Land of Israel, but did not succeed and returned to Vilna.
 At the beginning of the 19th century, under the leadership of Rabbi Menachem Mendel of Shklov, disciples of the GRA began to make their way to what was then Ottoman Palestine, settling first in Safed and later also in Jerusalem.
 They renewed and maintained the existing Ashkenazi communities, and introduced a new type of separate community, calling themselves Perushim (lit. separatists), that continues to this day.
 In the middle of the 20th century, the book Kol HaTor, was published which supposedly contained the Zionist-messianic teachings the GRA passed down to his disciples.
 Today, however, the academic community does not accept the book’s attribution to the Vilna Gaon’s disciples or the authenticity of the viewpoint as representing the GRA’s thinking on the matter.